-Power: This is the input power that can be handled by the device.
+Power: This is the average input power that the divider can handle.

 Insertion Loss: The signal lost when one signal is converted into multiple signals is called insertion loss, it is measured in dB.

-Package Type: There are a number of package options for microwave power dividers such as Module with Connector, Surface Mount, Plug-In, Flat Pack and Drop In.
+Package Type: Power Dividers are available in a number of packages.
+Some of the package types include - Module with Connectors, Surface Mount, Plug-In, Flat Pack and Drop In.

 Impedance: Power Dividers are usually available in 50 Ohm and 75 Ohm configurations.